Classes begin October 6!

 Pre-Requisite: Successful completion of LVL I, Summer Intensive, or Spring Comprehensive, and a teacher recommendation required.

 Technique Lab III

 This six-week class will focus on polishing skills gained in Technique Lab I and Technique Lab II by expanding their application to monologues and film/tv material.

 During the first 7 meetings actors work on monologue material with faculty member Karen Kohlhaas – choosing pieces that suit them for auditions.
 They apply the analytical skills they’ve gained in previous Atlantic technique classes and fully block the material, making it audience-ready.
 This portion culminates in a workshop performance open to guests of the class.

 The next 5 meetings look at the technique and its application to film and television material led by faculty member Jen Rau.
 Actors work on scenes written for the screen to develop skills that prepare them to audition and work in the film/tv industry.

 Outside rehearsal time is required between the weekly classes.
 The class is kept to an intimate size to maximize individual attention.
 Pre-Requisite: Successful completion of LVL II and teacher recommendation required.
-Now remote via the zoom platform.

 Graduates who have successfully completed all 3 levels of Technique Labs and have a strong teacher recommendation are eligible for an exclusive audition opportunity for a panel of Atlantic Theater Company Artistic staff.